oroinc/documentation/user_guide/access_oro/access_oro_log_in.rst

    * As soon as you have logged into you Google account, a request to use the account appears.
 Click **Allow**.

      .. image:: ../../admin_guide/img/google_integration/google_connection.jpg
-        :alt: Log in with a Google Account
+        :alt: Log in with a google account

  .. _doc-log-out: